esse/parsers-webapp/About.md

-Since there are many sources, and even more to come - I've decided to build kind-of universal parser, with steps defined using YAML.
+Since there are many sources, and even more to come - I've decided to build a kind-of universal parser, with steps defined using YAML (which may or may not be overengineering - I'm perfectly aware of that.
+However, the whole point of this tasks is to show the best side of your code).

 Every source is defined in yaml in sources/ catalog.
 Possible steps are:
 * xpath/1 - extract text using xpath provided as argument